-There’s no question that the Armenian people suffered more than any other group on the Caucasus Front.
-Not only were they living right on the Ottoman-Russian front line, but Ottoman losses and the political pressure they created led imperial leaders like War Minister Enver Pasha to look for a scapegoat, and the Armenians were an easy choice.
-It was determined that the Ottomans were losing in the Caucasus not because their forces were less capable than the Russians, or because leaders like Enver Pasha exhibited a toxic blend of arrogance and incompetence.
+As events transpired in the early years of World War I, the conditions for Armenians in the empire only worsened.
+Ottoman defeats, and the political pressure they created, led imperial leaders like War Minister Enver Pasha to look for a scapegoat, and the Armenians were an easy choice.
+It was determined that the Ottomans were losing in the Caucasus not because their forces were less capable than the Russians, or because leaders like Enver Pasha exhibited a problematic blend of arrogance and incompetence.
 No, it must have been Armenian treachery.
-The result of this scapegoating was, for Armenians living under Ottoman rule, genocide, and for Armenians who had been living under Russian rule, the very real threat of military extermination.
-With the Russians out of the war, those Armenians lost their only real protection against an Ottoman army that was looking to take back the territory it had lost, and to extract punishment from the people its government was blaming for their past humiliations.
+The effect was, for Armenians living under Ottoman rule, genocide.
+For Armenians who had been living under Russian rule, once Russia was out of the war they faced the very real threat of military annihilation by an Ottoman army that was looking to take back the territory it had lost and to extract punishment from the people its government had decided were the Real Menace.